 The ECHA community rolling action plan (CoRAP) process prioritizes the evaluation of substances in the EU/EEA over a three-year period.
 The aim of the evaluation is to investigate the risk posed by a chemical to human health or the environment.
 Priority is given to substances suspected of being of highest risk.
-ECHA updates CoRAP annually every March, adding new chemicals and revising timing for chemicals already listed on the plan.
+ECHA updates CoRAP annually in March, adding new chemicals and revising timings for chemicals already listed on the plan.

 Responding to ECHA information requests

 Once a chemical appears on CoRAP, a series of substance evaluation steps are set in action.
 You need to understand the steps in the process and the timelines to efficiently engage and comply with information requests from ECHA.

 What You Get